cloudaware/compliance-policies/ce/ca/azure/cosmos-db/virtual-network-filter/description.md

 ## Impact

-Failure to whitelist the correct networks will result in a connection loss.
+**WARNING**: Failure to whitelist the correct networks will result in a connection loss.

+**WARNING**: Changes to Cosmos DB firewalls may take up to 15 minutes to apply.
+Ensure that sufficient time is planned for remediation or changes to avoid disruption.

 ## Audit